mikilauda95/HWSec/README.md

 Project developed for the courses of _Computer Architectures_ and _Specification and Simulation of Digital Systems_ at Politecnico di Torino, year 2016-2017.

-Here is a short presentation video is available here:
+A short presentation video is available here:

 https://www.youtube.com/watch?v=jyF__vjLnX0